idaohang/genesis/README.md

 ## What is Genesis?

 Genesis is a simple coordinating program for running a multi-station GNSS receiver.
-It makes use of GNSS-SDR as a software-define GNSS receiver, and RTKLIB for integer ambiguity resolution.
+It makes use of GNSS-SDR as a software-defined GNSS receiver, and RTKLIB for integer ambiguity resolution.

 ## How do I use it?